oscillatingworks/docs.piladb.org/getting_started/usage.md

 ## Recap

-In this page we have started a `pilad` server, we learnt how to create a _Database_ and a _Stack_, and how to handle the latter and _Elements_ by using an idea of a bookshelf where we can pile books, and only read the one on top.
+In this page we have started a `pilad` server, we learnt how to create a _Database_ and a _Stack_, and how to add and consume _Elements_ by using an idea of a bookshelf where we can pile books, and only read the one on top.
 Finally, we have applied a cleanup, deleting all existing resources.